arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 * F# is not a pure functional language and if you opt for mutability, it is tollerant.
-* But its powerful Type Sytem will abandon you to your fate, and will not do much more to help you.
+* But its powerful Type System will abandon you to your fate, and will not do much more to help you.

 Throughout this series, every time we managed to have a compiling